Sokka06/burnout-data-tool/README.md

 2. Export the VDB file to YAML in raw format with `bdtool.exe vdb export "path/to/vdb.xml" "path/to/vdb.yaml"`, or to a more readable format with `bdtool.exe vdb export "path/to/vdb.bin" "path/to/vdb.yaml" --format dto --definitions "path/to/bo3_vdb_definitions.yaml"`.
 3. Edit the values in the exported YAML file.
 4. Import the YAML file back to a binary file with `bdtool.exe vdb import "path/to/vdb.yaml" "path/to/vdb.xml"`, or `bdtool.exe vdb import "path/to/vdb.yaml" "path/to/vdb.xml" --format dto`, if `dto` format was used to export in step 2.
-5. Replace the original VDB file in the data folder with your new VDB file and recreate the ISO using the correct software (differs by platform).
-Some software may also be used to replace the file in the ISO directly, if the size of the file wasn't changed.
+5. Replace the original VDB file in the data folder with your new VDB file and recreate the ISO using the appropriate software (differs by platform).
+Some software may also allow you to replace the file in the ISO directly, if the size of the file wasn't changed.
 6. Play!

 ### Editing Burnout 4 VDB values